cristi0404/Portfolio-Website/README.md

 ## Requirements

-This website uses [Bootstrap 4](https://getbootstrap.com/) ass the CSS framework across all pages, and [baguetteBox.js](https://github.com/feimosi/baguetteBox.js) on the gallery pages.
+This website uses [Bootstrap 4](https://getbootstrap.com/) as the CSS framework across all pages, and [baguetteBox.js](https://github.com/feimosi/baguetteBox.js) on the gallery pages.
 It requires the inclusion of jquery (through CDN) to support the Bootstrap dropdown menu.
 It uses [Cloudflare](https://www.cloudflare.com/) as its DNS, [AWS S3](https://aws.amazon.com/s3/) for hosting, and the domain name was purchased through [Namecheap](https://www.namecheap.com/).

 ## Project Notes